≡ Menu

 Sonographers are highly trained medical professionals, and their salaries are reflective of the skill level required for the job.
 They are among the highest paid of all medical technicians.
 High earning potential combined with great employment outlook makes sonography a popular choice.

-(Bureau of Labor Statistics, National Occupational Employment Statistics Survey, May 2022.
-Salary earned may vary depending on location, level of education, credentials earned, and employer. )
+All statistics provided by the Bureau of Labor Statistics, National Occupational Employment Statistics Survey, May 2023.
+Salary earned may vary depending on location, level of education, credentials earned, and employer.

 State Annual Mean Wage